Type of entity

 Authorized form of name

 Standardized form(s) of name according to other rules

 Dates of existence

 John Laurence Hamerton was born September 23, 1929 in Hove, England.
-He received his BSc. from the University of London in 1951.
-He worked on the Science Staff of M.R.C.
-Radiobiology Research Unit from 1951-1956.
+He received his B.Sc. from the University of London in 1951.
+He worked on the Science Staff of the Medical Research Council (MRC) Radiobiology Research Unit from 1951-1956.
 He was the Senior Science Officer for the British Royal Museum from 1956-1959.
-He worked the British Empire Cancer Campaign at the University of London from 1959-1960.
-He was lecture & head of the Cytogenetics Section of Guy's Hospital Medical School from 1962-1969.
-While at Guy's he collorated on studies that helped pave the way for the first bone marrow transplants.
-He completed his DSc. from the University of London in 1968.
+He worked on the British Empire Cancer Campaign at the University of London from 1959-1960.
+He was lecturer and head of the Cytogenetics Section of Guy's Hospital Medical School from 1962-1969.
+While at Guy's he collaborated on studies that helped pave the way for the first bone marrow transplants.
+He completed his D.Sc. from the University of London in 1968.

 Hamerton came to Winnipeg in 1969 to create the Winnipeg Children's Hospital's first human genetics department.
-He established an international reputation as a researchers, making major contributions in prenatal diagnosis, cytogenetics and ethical issues relating to the Human Genome Project.
+He established an international reputation as a researcher, making major contributions in prenatal diagnosis, cytogenetics and ethical issues relating to the Human Genome Project.
 He was a founding member and former President of the Canadian College of Medical Geneticists.
 He was the former President of American Society of Human Geneticists and the Genetics Society of Canada.
-He was made a distinguished professor at the University of Manitoba in 1987.
-Upon his retirement he was named Distinguished Professor Emeritius in 1997.
+Upon his retirement from the University of Manitoba, he was named Distinguished Professor Emeritius in 1997.
 That same year he became a member of the Royal Society of Canada.
 In 2003 he was named an Officer of the Order of Canada.
 Dr. Hamerton died on February 9, 2006.